loganpear/LeetCode/README.md

 # LeetCode SQL Highlights

 This repository contains my solutions to various SQL problems from LeetCode.
 Each solution is written in SQL and is designed to efficiently solve the respective problem.
+The purpose of this repository is to provide a collection of SQL solutions for future reference and to showcase my SQL abilities.

 ## SQL Skills Covered